BBGrimmett2/bbgrimmett2.github.io/_posts/2025-07-12-Deploy-Minecraft-Server-With-Ansible-And-ServiceNow.md

 As automation matures, so too should our ability to make it accessible, scalable, and fun.
 Whether you’re deploying Minecraft or mission-critical infrastructure, the tools and patterns are the same.

-> Want to try this out yourself or adapt it for your team?
+> Want to try this out yourself or adapt it?
 > Check out the [full GitHub repo](https://github.com/BBGrimmett2/Starbase-Vanilla-Minecraft-Deploy) to get started.

 ---